 It’s here!
 It’s finally here!
 The beautiful 80 degrees days we’ve been waiting for.
-True all the best fall shows are waiting on your Netflix, but unfortunately they’re going to have to wait.
-You need to get outside and enjoy this once every 11 months weather!
-Here are some of the best ways to do that.Continue to 2 of 8 below.
+San Francisco's best weather comes through in September and October, when Karl the Fog keeps his tendrils at bay and blue skies reign.
+True, all the best fall shows are waiting on your Netflix, but unfortunately they’re going to have to wait.
+You need to get outside and enjoy this once every 10 months natural extravaganza!
+Here are some of the best ways to do that.

 Float McCovey Cove

-Lucky for you, the Giants have at least two more mid-day weekend games (and almost have that playoff spot clinched), so you’ve got some time to plan your McCovey Cove adventure.
+Lucky for you, the Giants play ball through September at least, so you’ve got some time to plan your McCovey Cove adventure along SF's waterfront Embarcadero.
 You can rent kayaks, stand up paddle boards or even about from City Kayak—just make sure you’ve got it back by 5PM.
 It’s on a first-come, first serve basis so make sure you get there early as other people will have this brilliant idea.
 Or if you don’t want to deal with the risk, invest in a floatie (the flamingo is sure to be a hit) or two.
-Jtust make sure you bring sunscreen, water and a waterproof bag for the essentials.Continue to 3 of 8 below.
+Just make sure you bring sunscreen, water and a waterproof bag for the essentials.

-Baker Beach will do too, but we like its smaller cousin for the spectacular views and very mellow waves (we’re talking less than an inch people!).
+While Baker Beach will do too, we like its smaller cousin for the spectacular views and very mellow waves (we’re talking less than an inch, people!).
 It’s a great beach to bring the little ones too since it’s so mellow.
 Just make sure you either go early in the day (before 10AM) or don’t show up until later (5PM).
-Otherwise, you’ll never find a parking spot.Continue to 4 of 8 below.
+Otherwise, you’ll never find a parking spot.

 Watch the surf at Ocean Beach

-Saddle up for a delicious and refreshing poke bowl while basking in the mid-morning sun at Chambers Eat & Drink, the adjoining restaurant to the ever trendy Phoenix Hotel.
-Don’t let the neighborhood fool you: this hotel offers the perfect oasis.
+Saddle up for a delicious and refreshing poke bowl while basking in the mid-morning sun at Chambers Eat & Drink, the adjoining restaurant to the ever trendy Phoenix Hotel in the city's Tenderloin neighborhood.
+Don’t let the less-than-savory surrounding environs fool you: this hotel offers the perfect oasis.
 Ask to be seated outside or, if you want to skip the meal and get straight to the pool time, rent out a cabana.
 It won’t be cheap, but it will be worth it.
 601 Eddy St.; 415-776-1380

-When the sun is shining, the view from Crissy Field is just spectacular.
+When the sun is shining, the view from Crissy Field in SF's Presidio is absolutely spectacular.
 Set yourself up for success for the day by being active: a casual run, walk or bike ride along the city’s northern shore will balance that perfect sunshine with a casual breeze.
 And when you’re done working out, you’re already at the beach!
 The key here is to go early so that you beat the heat and get dibs on prime sandy real estate for the day.
-Be the volunteer to get there early and the rest of the party will come to you.Continue to 7 of 8 below.
+Be the volunteer to get there early and the rest of the party will come to you.

 Eat all the ice cream

 Finally, we’re not socked in with fog.
 Finally, it’s close to 80 degrees out!
 So finally, you can eat all the ice cream.
 So let’s make a tour of it, shall we?
 Check out our guide to the best scoops in San Francisco to find the ice cream stop closest to you.
 Just remember to pace yourself, try something new and share with a friend.
-Then find a good park (or even just a bench) to camp out and enjoy that ice cream before it melts!Continue to 8 of 8 below.
+Then find a good park (or even just a bench) to camp out and enjoy that ice cream before it melts!

 Yes, it will be packed to the gills and yes you're going to be hot, but if soaking up sun rays is your number one priority, then get thee to Dolores Park.
 Just remember to bring your sunscreen and plenty of water!